matti-nidhiprabhu/SIGNWAVE-IOT_PROJECT/README.md

 Simple, embedded IoT systems with real-world social impact

-# Code,images and circuit diagram are uploaded above in the repo.
+# Code, images and circuit diagram are uploaded above in the repo.

 ![Screenshot](images/sw.jpg)